pv-gitjob/LifeLine/README.md

 ### App Evaluation

-- **Category: Lifestyle**
+- Category: Lifestyle
-- **Mobile: iOS android to come soon**
+- Mobile: iOS android to come soon
-- **Story: See where your friends and family are**
+- Story: See where your friends and family are
-- **Market: Familes, companies and friends can all use this app to see where each other are and how they are driving**
+- Market: Familes, companies and friends can all use this app to see where each other are and how they are driving
-- **Habit: This app runs in the background and you would open it to see where someone is or check alerts of someone driving too fast or getting into an accident**
+- Habit: This app runs in the background and you would open it to see where someone is or check alerts of someone driving too fast or getting into an accident
-- **Scope: We are aiming this at all age groups.
+- Scope: Aimed at all age groups.
 Families  can use this to keep track of teens and elder family members.
 Companies can use this to keep track of delivery workers to hold people accountable.
-Our main goal is to be the preferred driving behavior and location app**
+Main goal is to be the preferred driving behavior and location app

 ## Product Spec